togethercomputer/stripedhyena/README.md

 **StripedHyena-Nous-7B (SH-N 7B)** is our **chat model** for this release, and was developed with our collaborators at [Nous Research](https://nousresearch.com/).

 - Read more here in [our blog](https://www.together.ai/blog/stripedhyena-7b).
-- Play with the model on our playground!
+- Play with the model on our [playground](https://api.together.xyz/playground/language/togethercomputer/StripedHyena-Hessian-7B).
+[Chat here](https://api.together.xyz/playground/chat/togethercomputer/StripedHyena-Nous-7B)!
 - Dive into the details of our [standalone implementation](https://github.com/togethercomputer/stripedhyena), and our related research: [1](https://arxiv.org/abs/2302.10866), [2](https://arxiv.org/abs/2310.18780), [3](https://arxiv.org/abs/2311.05908).

 SH-N 7B uses this prompt format: `### Instruction:\n{prompt}\n\n### Response:\n{response}`